TheLaueLab/DHPSFU_Fiji_Plugin/README.md

 Outputs the 3D coordinates into a tab-separated file (.3d) in “x y z Intensity Frame” format.

-- DHPSFU-Multibeads:

-On top of DHPSFU, corrects lateral spatial variation of the DH across the FOV.

-Requires multiple calibration files from different parts of the imaging FOV.

-Outputs the 3D coordinates into a tab-separated file (.3d) in “x y z Intensity Frame” format.

 - Drift Correction:

 Corrects drift during acquisition using cross-correlation of images of the same imaging sample.